mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/entities.md

 <figure><img src="../.gitbook/assets/example-classic-integrations.png" alt=""><figcaption><p>Conceptual diagram of tangled integrations where separation of data and behavior leads to uncertainty of who can mutate data in which ways.</p></figcaption></figure>

-While in theory we have decoupling here, in essence we also have created an even bigger problem: An **anemic domain model**.
+While in theory we have decoupling here, in essence, we also have created an even bigger problem: An **anemic domain model**.

 ### The "anemic domain model"

 The [anemic domain model](https://martinfowler.com/bliki/AnemicDomainModel.html) is one that represents objects as shells, or husks, of their true capabilities.
 They will often be [CRUDdy](https://verraes.net/2013/04/crud-is-an-anti-pattern/) as they allow for direct mutations through public getters and setters.
-It can quickly becomes hard to understand all the places in a codebase in which the data is manipulated, and how it was done.
+It can quickly become hard to understand all the places in a codebase in which the data is manipulated, and how it was done.

 {% hint style="warning" %}
 **Good code does more than just compile**